LEGAL AND ADMINISTRATIVE INFORMATION

 The Trust is able to fund suitable applications due to the legacy of the founders who placed shares of their own into a trust fund and the income from these shares provides the working capital for the trustees to disburse each year.
 The Trust’s portfolio continues to be managed by Rathbone Greenbank Investments, according to ethical criteria of which the Trustees approve.

-Trustees were grateful to our independent financial advisor, Julian Parrot of Ethical Futures, who attended the beginning of our Zoom meeting and gave a very detailed overview of the performance of our investments which he noted were still being well and expertly managed by our fund manager Rathbone Greenbank Investments.
+Trustees were grateful to our independent financial advisor, Julian Parrot of Ethical Futures, who attended the meeting with his colleague Shane Presley, they gave a very detailed overview of the performance of our investments and noted that they were still being well and expertly managed by our fund manager Rathbone Greenbank Investments.

 Looking forward